openstack/neutron/doc/source/admin/config-qos.rst

    (1) Max burst parameter is skipped because it is not supported by the
        IP tool.
+   (2) Only for physical bridges (tenant networks, provider networks), tunneled
+       traffic is not shaped yet.

 In the most simple case, the property can be represented by a simple Python list defined on the class.